doctavia/Titanic-Machine-Learning-from-Disaster/README.md

 # Titanic-Machine-Learning-from-Disaster
-First kaggle project and first try on version control
+First Kaggle project and first try on version control